finobrien/DH101/docs/makes/week06.md

 Include images, links, or media as appropriate.

 ## Process Notes
 How did you make this?
-I used google maps to make this image of maps showing connections.
+I made this all on my own with some assisted help from AI.
 What tools did you use?
-I used GoogleMaps and a bit of AI to help me find the percise locations.
+Voyant and ChatGTP.
 What decisions did you make?
-I decdied to involve AI in some way to learn how to use it to help me better and to save me some time finding the locations adress.
+I decdied everything about this by deciding what speech to analize and then what sites to use to help me analize them.

 ## Reflection
-When machines read literature for us, we gain efficiency and the ability to see big patterns across tons of text that we wouldn't notice on our own.
-With the ideas such as "distant reading" from Franco Moretti, machines can track themes, word patterns, or trends across hundreds of novels in seconds.
-Thats very powerful, but at the same time, we lose the emotional and personal side of reading.
-A machine can analyze a novel like beloved themes, but it can't actually feel the weight of the story the way a human reader does.
-Literture isnt data, it's about interpretation, emotion, and experience.
+When machines read literature for us, we gain speed and clarity, but we lose some of the depth that comes from actually sitting with a text.
+Using Voyant Tools made the speech feel almost mathematical.
+It showed which words appeared the most and where patterns happened, which helped me see structure in a way I probably wouldn’t notice on my own.
+At the same time, it didn’t care about emotion or history, it just counted.
+GPT, on the other hand, treated the speech like an argument with feelings and purpose.
+It explained repetition, tone, and historical context, especially with a speech like “I Have a Dream” by Martin Luther King Jr., but it also felt very confident, like the meaning was already decided.
+Voyant seems to imagine meaning as patterns and frequency, while GPT imagines meaning as intention and symbolism.
+What we gain from both is a different angle, structure from one and interpretation from the other.
+What we lose is the slower, more personal process of figuring it out ourselves, where meaning feels less finished and more open.

 ## Attribution & AI Use
-- Tools used: GoogleMaps, ChatGTP
+- Tools used: Voyant and ChatGTP.
-- AI prompts (summary): I used AI and would type in a building that fit into one of the catigoeis and then have AI give me the exact adress so I can type in right into GoogleMaps and save time.
+- AI prompts (summary): I provded the reading and then asked it to focus on the repitition, tone, and strucutre of the speech,
-- What AI generated: The businesses exact adresses/locations.
+- What AI generated: It provided it analysis on the speech.
-- What you changed or decided: I didnt decide to change anything because there was nothing really to change about the adeesses it gave me.
+- What you changed or decided: I decided to not really change anything it gave me because I needed to involve ChatGTPs analysis of the speech in my make.